Luis Garcia Player Props: Nationals vs. Braves

-After going 0-for-4 in his last game, Luis Garcia and the Washington Nationals take on the Atlanta Braves (who will hand the ball to Spencer Strider) at 4:05 PM ET on Saturday.
+On Sunday, Luis Garcia (on the back of going 0-for-4) and the Washington Nationals face the Atlanta Braves, whose starting pitcher will be Jared Shuster.
+First pitch is at 1:35 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Braves.
+In his last game he had a hitless showing (0-for-4) against the Braves.

 Luis Garcia Game Info & Props vs. the Braves